5 Tips for Sober Dating

 Here are some helpful tips for you to prepare for your alcohol-free dates, so you don’t wind up freaking out like me, covered in a nervous rash and unable to communicate properly (I couldn’t even remember my birthday when my date asked me!):

-If you decide on a restaurant or a bar for a first date, it is imperative that you know ahead of time what non-alcoholic beverages are on the mocktail list, and if there are none, feel free to choose a different venue!
+If you decide on a restaurant or a bar for a first date, it is imperative that you know ahead of time what alcohol-free beverages are on the mocktail list, and if there are none, feel free to choose a different venue!
 Always be prepared mentally for what your first drink order will be.
-It can be an awkward moment, especially in early sobriety, when the bartender asks what you want, and you have to opt for a kiddy drink like lemonade or orange juice, because you weren't prepared ahead of time with something you would actually really enjoy to drink.
+It can be an awkward moment, especially in early sobriety, when the bartender asks what you want, and you have to opt for a kiddy drink like lemonade or orange juice, because you weren’t prepared ahead of time with something you would actually really enjoy to drink.

 3. Choose an activity that doesn’t involve alcohol at all